trisha-c-a/Subjectivity-Detection-in-News-Articles/README.md

 The data has been taken from [A Corpus for Sentence-level Subjectivity Detection on English News Articles](https://arxiv.org/abs/2305.18034).
 All the data is available in [Data](Data).

+Two sets of data splits have been created.
+The first split, labelled as train/test/val-unprocessed.csv, contains text that has not been preprocessed.
+The second split contains text that has been preprocessed using the following techniques:
+* Replacing symbols such as $ to "dollar", % to "percentage", numbers to "number"
+* Changing all text to lower-case
+* Punctuation removal
+* Normalization
+* Stemming
+* Lemmatization
+* Stop word removal

 ## Results

 | **Architecture** | **Parameters (In millions)** | **Accuracy (%) - Preprocessed Data** | **Accuracy (%) - Raw Data** |